-“In 2011, Curaçao Art received a start-up grant from the Prins Bernhard Culture Fund Caribbean Region.
+“In 2011, Curaçao Art received a start-up grant from the Prince Bernhard Culture Fund Caribbean Region.
 The presentation ceremony was held in Fort Amsterdam.
-The photo captures the moment where Josée Thissen-Rojer accepts the awarded grant.
-Shown in the photo, from left to right: Prins Bernhard Culture Fund chairman mr. Winthrop Curiel, Curaçao Art curator Josée Thissen-Rojer and His Excellency Governor Frits Goedgedrag.”
+The photo captures the moment when Josée Thissen-Rojer accepts the awarded grant.
+Shown in the photo, from left to right: Prins Bernhard Culture Fund chairman Mr. Winthrop Curiel, Curaçao Art curator Josée Thissen-Rojer and His Excellency Governor Frits Goedgedrag.”

 A website about the Curaçao visual arts scene.

 What art can you find in Curaçao?
 Who are the Curaçao artists?
 Which exhibitions are taking place?
 It can all be found on the website www.curacao-art.com.
 This website is meant for art lovers and anyone who wants to know more about art in Curaçao.